 - 44% of email recipients made at least one purchase last year, based on a promotional email.
 Source.

-That means if you’re not building your email list now, you’re not growing your customer base either, and you’re missing out on traffic and more importantly sales to your blog.
-Don’t waste another minute and get started.
+That means if you’re not growing your email list now, you’re not growing your customer base either, and you’re missing out on potential revenue to your blog.

-Recommended reading: 20 Actionable List Building Tips For Bloggers
+- 20 Email List Building Tips For New Bloggers (eBook)

-Regardless of this, guest blogging is far from dead.
-Guest blogging in fact has to be up there amongst some of the greatest ways to get your blog and content noticed by new audiences, and of course guest blogging is great for driving some serious traffic too.
+Guest blogging, in fact, has to be up there amongst some of the greatest strategies to get your blog and content noticed by new audiences, and, of course, guest blogging is great for driving traffic and readers.

-On the point of guest blogging for search traffic, Bamidele Onibalusi was able to increase his search engine traffic by a whopping 342.45% using guest blogging.
+That being said, on the point of guest blogging for SEO, Bamidele Onibalusi was able to increase his search engine traffic by a whopping 342.45% using guest blogging.
 He shares his full case study in this post.

-The benefits of doing quality guest blogging however goes beyond SEO and gaining some backlinks for traffic and all the rest of it.
+The benefits of doing quality guest blogging, however, goes beyond SEO and gaining some backlinks for traffic and all the rest of it.

-It’s also your opportunity to promote your own content and drive referral traffic back to your blog, helping you build your own blog community.
+It’s also your opportunity to promote your own content and bring visitors back to your blog, helping you build your own blog community.

 So how and where do you even start with guest blogging?

-- Follow no more than a few blogs you like, and read their content as frequently as possible.
+- Follow no more than a handful of blogs you like, and read their content as frequently as possible.

-- Get a real feel of the writing style and vibe the blog is putting out through it’s content, and the comments too.
+- Get a feel of the writing style and vibe the blog author puts out through his or her content.

-- Add value by leaving useful and meaningful comments on those blogs frequently.
+- Add value by leaving useful and meaningful comments on the blogs you read frequently.

 - Connect and establish a relationship with the blog author and other readers of the blog, that’s very important.